 ‘GMA’ Co-Anchor Robin Roberts Warns: ‘We Need To Fight’ To Save Freedom Of The Press

-In the face of President Donald Trump’s relentless attacks on the mainstream media, the legendary Roberts tells HollywoodLife.com that the First Amendment must be vigorously defended.
+In the face of President Donald Trump’s relentless attacks on the mainstream media, the legendary Robin Roberts tells HollywoodLife.com that the First Amendment must be vigorously defended.

 Freedom of the press and freedom of speech are rights which every American should rigorously protect, believes GMA Co-anchor, Robin Roberts.
 “Notice it’s the FIRST Amendment.
 Not the Fifth.
 It’s not down the line.
 That’s how important it is,” Roberts told HollywoodLife.com in an exclusive interview at Variety‘s Power of Women lunch on April 13.
 Donald Trump, like every US president was sworn in to protect the Constitution — all of it — and Roberts wants to remind all of us about this essential cornerstone of democracy.
 “It was important for our Founding Fathers to make it our First Amendment, and I get very passionate about that because a lot has been said about the media,” she explains.
 “We’re not perfect.
 I feel I speak for ABC, I am very proud of how we’ve gone about covering this administration (Trump’s), like we have in the other administrations.
 If we do make a mistake, we own up to it and quickly, but it is so important for people to realize that this is the United States of America.
 When we’re talking about challenging the free press, NO!
 No, we need to fight, not just those of us in the media, but the public, as well.
 They have to realize the importance of a free, independent press.”